codeaudit/SayKitSDK/Tour/00-intro.md

 # SayKit Tour

+> Welcome to the developer preview tour!
+We'll be fleshing out this document and including more extensive developer guides as we prepare this developer preview for release.
+>
+> For now, enjoy your tour, and feel free to drop us a line to let us know what you think.

 ## So, you want to have a talking app...

 At the most basic level, a conversational UI has only two requirements: a way to listen to user speech and a way to speak back to the user.